Admios/task-board/README.md

 - The client receives the challenge and uses the `simplewebauthn` library to request the user to sign the challenge with a biometric device.
   - If the user is already registered, `simplewebauthn` will only allow the user to use an authenticator that is already enrolled in the database.
   - If the user is not registered, `simplewebauthn` will allow the user to use any authenticator they wish.
-- A Server Action recieves the challenge from the client.
+- A Server Action receives the challenge from the client.
   - We retrieve the "AuthenticatorChallenge" for this user to check the challenge.
   - If the user is not registered, and the challenge is valid, the server will save the new User and the used Authenticator to the database.
   - Either way, if the challenge is valid, the server deletes the "AuthenticatorChallenge".